Phileosopher/commonplace/lawsaxioms.md

 Amara's Law / Hype Cycle - We usually overestimate how [technology](technology.md) can affect us short-term and underestimate its long-term [trends](trends.md).

+Bent Key Principle - If something feels "off" somehow, it probably hides a spectacularly large problem.

 Doherty Threshold - People are most productive when they're interacting with their objects with less than 0.4 seconds' delay between events.

 Dunning-Kruger Effect - People tend to overstate their competence.